RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 ###### start-subtype-item

-### E-books
+### E-book

 ###### start-subtype-content

-For ebooks, include the name of the database (for example ProQuest ebook Central), URL or DOI (Digital Object Identifier), or DOI-based URL.
+For ebooks, include the name of the database (for example ProQuest Ebook Central), URL or DOI (Digital Object Identifier), or DOI-based URL.
 For other types of ebooks, name the application (eg. BorrowBox), device (eg. Kindle), or file format used (eg. PDF).

+If the ebook can only be accessed with an account login, provide the database name.

+#### In-Text Citation: Direct Quote

+Page number(s) should be included when using a direct quote.
+Add a comma then the page number(s) after the author's name and year.

-If there are no page numbers in the ebook, use the chapter or section headings.
+If there are no page numbers in the ebook, use chapter numbers or section headings.

+(Author’s Family Name Year of publication, page number)

+> “Use leading lines to give your composition structure and draw the viewer to key elements” (Carroll 2014, 10).

+> “If you look for perfection, you will never be satisfied” (Tolstoy 1998, chap.
+4).

+> “Photography is not bound by any obligation to reality; like any other art, it is a set of resources which can be put to a variety of uses” (Scott 1999, 22).

+#### In-Text Citation: Paraphrase

+(Author’s Family Name Year of publication)

+> Leading lines attract the viewer to key elements in a photo (Carroll 2014).

-#### Note rule
+#### Reference list

-{.footnote-indent}Note number.
-Author’s Full Name, *Title: Subtitle* (Place of Publication: Publisher’s Name, Year of Publication), Pages/Chapter Number, DOI/URL/ Application/Device/File Format. {/.footnote-indent}
+Author’s Family Name, Author’s Given Name.
+Year of Publication. *Title: Subtitle.* Place of Publication: Publisher’s Name.
+DOI, URL, Application, Device, or File Format.

-##### Note examples

-> {.footnote-indent}1.
-Henry Carroll, *Read This If You Want To Take Great Photographs* (London: Laurence King, 2014), 10, ProQuest Ebook Central. {/.footnote-indent}
+> Carroll, Henry.
+2014. *Read This If You Want To Take Great Photographs.* London: Laurence King.
+ProQuest Ebook Central.
 >
-> {.footnote-indent}2.
-Leo Tolstoy, *Anna Karenina,* trans.
-Constance Garnett (USA: Project Gutenberg, 1998), chap.
-4, https<nolink>://www.gutenberg.org/files/1399/1399-h/1399-h.htm. {/.footnote-indent}
+> Scott, Clive.
+1999. *The Spoken Image: Photography and Language.* London: Reaktion.
+Kindle ebook.
 >
-> {.footnote-indent}3.
-Clive Scott, *The Spoken Image: Photography and Language* (London: Reaktion, 1999), 166, EBSCOhost Ebooks, PDF. {/.footnote-indent}

-##### Shortened note examples

-> {.footnote-indent}4.
-Carroll, *Read This,* 10. {/.footnote-indent}
->
-> {.footnote-indent}5.
-Tolstoy, *Anna Karenina,* chap.
-4. {/.footnote-indent}
->
-> {.footnote-indent}6.
-Scott, *Spoken Image*, 166. {/.footnote-indent}

-#### Bibliography rule

-{.hanging-indent}Author’s Family Name, Author’s Given Name. *Title: Subtitle*.
-Place of Publication: Publisher’s Name, Year of Publication.
-DOI, URL, Application, Device, or File Format. {/.hanging-indent}

-##### Bibliography examples

-> {.hanging-indent}Carroll, Henry. *Read This If You Want To Take Great Photographs.* London: Laurence King, 2014.
-ProQuest Ebook Central. {/.hanging-indent}
->
-> {.hanging-indent}Tolstoy, Leo. *Anna Karenina.* Translated by Constance Garnett.
-USA: Project Gutenberg, 1998. https<nolink>://www.gutenberg.org/files/1399/1399-h/1399-h.htm. {/.hanging-indent}
+> Tolstoy, Leo.
+1998. *Anna Karenina.* Translated by Constance Garnett.
+USA: Project Gutenberg. https<nolink>://www.gutenberg.org/files/1399/1399-h/1399-h.htm.
->
-> {.hanging-indent}Scott, Clive. *The Spoken Image: Photography and Language.*London: Reaktion, 1999.
-EBSCOhost Ebooks, PDF. {/.hanging-indent}

 ###### end-subtype-content